123RuiHuang/Image-Master/front-end/readme.md

-## The way build front end to a pkg
+## The way deploy front end

+### Step 1: cd to the front end folder, run npm install (node and npm need to be installed)